CorentinJ/Real-Time-Voice-Cloning/README.md

 or
 `python demo_toolbox.py`

 depending on whether you downloaded any datasets.
-If you are running an X-server or if you have the error "Aborted (core dumped)", see [this issue](https://github.com/CorentinJ/Real-Time-Voice-Cloning/issues/11#issuecomment-504733590).
+If you are running an X-server or if you have the error `Aborted (core dumped)`, see [this issue](https://github.com/CorentinJ/Real-Time-Voice-Cloning/issues/11#issuecomment-504733590).

 ## Wiki
 - **How it all works** (coming soon!)
 - [**Training models yourself**](https://github.com/CorentinJ/Real-Time-Voice-Cloning/wiki/Training)
-- **Training with other data/languages** (coming soon!)
+- **Training with other data/languages** (coming soon! - see [here](https://github.com/CorentinJ/Real-Time-Voice-Cloning/issues/30#issuecomment-507864097) for now)
 - [**TODO and planned features**](https://github.com/CorentinJ/Real-Time-Voice-Cloning/wiki/TODO-&-planned-features)

 ## Contribution
 Feel free to open issues or PRs for any problem you may encounter, typos that you see or aspects that are confusing.
+Contributions are welcome, open an issue or email me if you have something you want to work on.